tmaronga/DevOPs-Homelab/bandit/notes/bandit-practice-log.md

 - The file command tells you what kind of content is inside.
 - The only file labeled ASCII text is safe to open with cat.
 - That file contains the password.
+- `file` command determines file type
+- Not all files are text (can be data, binary, etc.)
+- Wildcards `*` check multiple files at once

 ### Commands Practiced
 ```bash